realzza/web-project-design/assignments.md

 3. Sitemap, Wireframes, and Midterm Website Proposal **Due September 16, 2021**
+   This is your time to start planning the site you want to build for the midterm project.
+This could be a personal website, a site presenting a project you've done, or an MVP (minimum viable prototype) for your final project.

    In the end, the midterm website will have at least